Dear readers of ADxS.org, please forgive the disruption.

 • Neuronal (via nerves = electrical = fast) to pituitary gland

-Posterior lobe is nerve tissue that caches the stress hormones oxytocin and vasopressin (ADH) released by the hypothalamus and releases them into the blood at the appropriate time; vasopression is not stress-related, but regulates the body’s fluid volume via renal function.
+The posterior lobe is nerve tissue that temporarily stores the stress hormones oxytocin and vasopressin (ADH) released by the hypothalamus and releases them into the blood at the appropriate time; vasopression is not relevant to stress, but regulates the body’s fluid volume via kidney function.

-• Increased thirst and a resulting increase in water intake are frequently observed symptoms of stress.53 Since stress aims to increase blood pressure in order to optimally prepare the body for fight or flight, increased fluid intake is an immediately useful tool.54 Fluid intake significantly reduces the stress response.55
+• Increased thirst and the resulting increase in water intake are frequently observed symptoms of stress.53 As stress aims to increase blood pressure in order to optimally prepare the body for fight or flight, increased fluid intake is an immediately useful tool.54 Fluid intake significantly reduces the stress response.55

 However, thirst is not described as a typical ADHD symptom.
-Thirst is only sometimes described as a mild side effect of MPH in the context of ADHD.
+Thirst is only sometimes described as a mild side effect of MPH in connection with ADHD.

 • b.
 HPA axis: